PisethSun/Salon/README.md

 ﻿# This project will be part of my ITE505 Capstone.
-# The project will be build with PHP & JavaScript for backend , HTML ,CSS for frontend
+ -The project will be build with PHP & JavaScript for backend , HTML ,CSS for frontend
 # The Users Requirement :
   - Users can sign up
   - Users can Log in